 The advisory board will deal with all issues that are in violation of these minimum expectations.
 The board will have jurisdiction over but are not limited to the following:

-- Minor social violations and minor infractions

 - GPA requirements

 - Lack of paperwork submissions

+- Missed Meetings

 Awards

 The Governing Council will assist the FSL Office with Annual Awards.

 Muse Awards to be added in 2018 that are not council specific: